 What is CTPL?

-CTPL, which stands for Comprehensive Third-Party Liability, is an insurance policy required by the LTO to all vehicle owners prior to registration of the said vehicle.
+CTPL, which stands for Compulsory Third-Party Liability, is an insurance policy required by the LTO for all vehicle owners prior to registration of their vehicle.
 Regardless of the vehicle’s use, whether for public or private, owners are required to purchase this insurance policy as part of the steps in registering a vehicle.

 Once the CTPL has been purchased, the owner must present the confirmation of cover (COC) as proof that the vehicle has CTPL.
 The COC contains basic information such as the vehicle owner, which also doubles as the assured, basic vehicle information, limit of the insurer’s liability, and the schedule of indemnities payable for bodily injury.
 Vehicle owners can purchase CTPL policies from non-life insurance companies accredited by the Insurance Commission (IC).